1954 Busan Yongdusan fires: Legacy

 Sejo of Joseon's face was originally deemed lost when two of his last remaining portraits were destroyed in the fire.
 However, in November 2016, a sketch of his portrait "miraculously" emerged in an auction, which was subsequently purchased by the National Palace Museum of Korea.
-The sketch was drawn by painter Kim Eun-ho when he was commissioned a portrait of Sejo in 1935.
+The sketch was drawn by painter Kim Eun-ho when he was commissioned to create a portrait of Sejo in 1935.

 In 1955, a stone tablet was installed in Yongdusan Park with an inscription of a bujeok.
 The bujeok was in the form of four Chinese characters meaning "water" (水) surrounding "fire" (火), with text written below which described a yearning for protection from fire.